php-fig/fig-standards/proposed/resource-location.md

 >
 > Disadvantages:
 >
+> * PSR-X and PSR-R implementations are not necessarily compatible
 > * if it turns out that today's formulation of PSR-X is not adequate/sufficient
 >   for PSR-R, we will either have to
 >   - release a suboptimal PSR-R spec or